This book has more reference points than any other single Appalachian Trail guidebook. What this book has to offer

 Establishments and their services are listed in the book in order of trail crossings.

-Includes GPS coordinates for shelters, parking, and attractions along the Appalachian Trail.
+Includes over 2,000 GPS coordinates for shelters, parking, Post Offices, and attractions along the Appalachian Trail.
 Over 400 parking locations and GPS coordinates that will bring you to the parking area entrance whenever possible but should always get you within eyesight of the parking area.

 Listed mileage from North to South in the far right column.